Track and understand your company's efficiency by getting in touch with Flock Freight today.

 Once you’ve begun tracking your chosen metrics, there are multiple approaches you can take to address inefficiencies that crop up.
 However, what if you could address multiple supply chain KPIs with just a single step?

-Choosing FlockDirect guarantees shared truckload (STL) shipping, which will help you address nearly every one of the key performance indicators above:
+Choosing FlockDirect guarantees shared truckload (STL) shipping, which will help you address nearly every one of the key performance indicators above.
+Shared truckload pools multiple shipments moving in the same direction onto one multi-stop truck.
+Here’s how it helps:

 - The Flock Platform is intuitive and transparent, walking you through all of your freight bill information (including any accessorials that you may miss).
 The result is an accurate bill of lading and a clear path to purchase order efficiency.

 - Utilizing FlockDirect’s efficient shipping method means your items arrive on time, every time.
 Your transit time goes down, your on-time delivery ratio goes up, and your customers stay happy.

 - Flock Freight is a proud B Corp and EPA SmartWay partner, doing our part to provide and implement sustainable freight solutions to achieve environmentally responsible shipping.
 When you choose FlockDirect, you remove innumerable trucks from the roads, resulting in fewer miles driven, less carbon output, and higher fuel efficiency.